It's Good You're Bored at the Symphony, Actually

 “Actually, I started to zone out, but then I recognized a melody from a movie somewhere and then I couldn’t stop listening for it.
 I was surprised by how quickly it went.”

-When I go to the symphony as an audience member, I turn my phone off.
+When I go to the symphony as an audience member instead of performer, I turn my phone off.
 Sometimes I lean in, eyes closed, conducting along, brain on fire as I engage to internalize and understand the music.
 Other times, I lean back.
 I zone out.
 I drift, not quite napping or dozing, but floating up and away from myself, buoyed by music I may not be actively listening to, into a world of daydreaming or reflection or catharsis.

-There are not many places left to us, in a digital society, where this is possible.
-At least, not without coughing up a few thousand dollars for a meditation retreat or taking the willpower aspect out of our hands by locking our phones in a Faraday cage.
+There are not many places left to us, in a digital society, where this is possible - not without coughing up a few thousand dollars for a meditation retreat or taking the willpower aspect out of our hands by locking our phones in a Faraday cage or chucking the thing off a bridge altogether.
 We check email while waiting in line for coffee, listen to the news on the drive to work, reflexively scroll social media during pauses in meetings or between customers at work.
 Our attention rattles around like a pinball in an arcade, complete with as many flashing lights and manufactured distractions.

 But in the concert hall, by mutual agreement, we go analog for an hour or two.

-In the TikTok days, I always told commenters who asked about going to the symphony or opera for the first time that actually, it’s okay if they’re bored.
+In the TikTok days, when commenters asked me about going to the symphony or opera for the first time, I always reminded them that it’s okay if they’re bored.
 It’s okay if they zone out.
 It’s okay if they get fidgety and aren’t sure if they like it.
 At the time, I usually meant it to give nervous first-timers permission to treat classical music as an acquired taste, to relieve them of the assumption that it’s just not “for them” if they felt they couldn’t fully understand or appreciate it on a first pass.

-But I also mean it because it’s a luxury in our Brave New World to ever be bored, to ever be fidgety from the lack or sparseness or singleness of input.
+But I also mean it because it’s a luxury in our Brave New World to ever be bored, to ever be fidgety from the sparseness or singleness of input.
 Stillness is a gift.
 Beautiful things happen in boredom.
-Release and restoration happens in empty space.
+Release and restoration happen in empty space.

 Friends have given me a dozen versions of the same story from their seats.